Kareen Marie Matouk, PhD

 Dr. Matouk completed a master’s degree in clinical psychology at Teachers College, Columbia University, with a concentration in child and family mental health.
 She later went on to receive her doctoral degree in clinical psychology at Long Island University – Brooklyn, where her research interests focused on sexual identity development, cultural factors, and attachment styles, as well as gender identity and body shame.
 Dr. Matouk graduated from a postdoctoral fellowship at Columbia’s Gender Identity Program, where she provided evaluations of gender dysphoria, as well as individual and group psychotherapy.
 She completed her predoctoral internship at Mount Sinai Adolescent Health Center, where she received focused training in transgender healthcare, DBT, and trauma-informed clinical practice.
 Dr. Matouk has also trained at the NYU Child Study Center’s Gender and Sexuality Service and the Gender and Family Project at the Ackerman Institute for the Family.
 These roles have afforded her the opportunity to collaborate with multidisciplinary teams of providers and to advocate for the needs of transgender, nonbinary, and gender expansive children, adolescents, and families across a various range of settings.
 In addition, Dr. Matouk has had experience providing adolescents and emerging adults with executive functioning coaching at the Child Mind Institute.
 She has also gained experience working with severe mental illness and inpatient psychiatric care at Mount Sinai Beth Israel, as well as conducting neuropsychological evaluations with children, adolescents, and young adults in various clinical settings.

-- Instructor in Medical Psychology (in Psychiatry) at CUMC
+- Assistant Professor in Medical Psychology (in Psychiatry) at CUMC

 Schedule an Appointment